Skip to content

 Chairs Along the Parade Route

 In the days leading up to the Parade, the route along Northwest Boulevard becomes overrun with lawn chairs and areas taped off by families staking their spectator spot.
-We ask that you refrain from this practice until just a few days before the parade, but recognize that once the first few chairs go out, more will follow quickly.
+We ask that you refrain from this practice until just a few days before the parade but recognize that once the first few chairs go out, more will follow quickly.
 It’s important to note that by placing your property at the curb similar to when placing trash or bulk items out for collection, you run the risk of having your property taken by opportunistic passersby.
-If this happens, their loss is not considered theft.
+In such instances, their loss is not considered theft.

-• Tremont Pool – opens at 1 pm (as long as fireworks/park cleanup is complete)
+• Northam Tennis: Opens at 1 pm (as long as fireworks cleanup is complete)

 Dog Safety